-Safety Data Sheets
+Safety Data Sheets (SDS)

-The agency maintains a current SDS for all potentially hazardous chemicals at all worksites.
-Each center also has a printed copy of chemicals in a binder that can be used in the facility that staff and children may be exposed to.
-The safety compliance manager is responsible for ensuring that each set of SDS's is complete and current.
-Employees should direct any questions about SDS's to their supervisor and the safety compliance manager.
+The agency maintains a current SDS for all potentially hazardous chemicals on the Share Point Safety and Sanitation page.
+The safety resource manager is responsible for ensuring the SDS are current with the agency chemical list.
+Employees should direct any questions about SDS's to their supervisor and the safety resource manager.